The Project I’m Working On

 A growing dissatisfaction towards physicalism as the ultimate word in the studies of consciousness and evolution is growing even among intellectuals traditionally loyal to a materialistic Western and analytical philosophical tradition.
 While material monism is still the dominant view, the idea that a strict mechanistic and intellectual understanding of the world and Nature is the only pathway to truth is becoming increasingly unconvincing.
 What was once an almost insignificant intellectual minority has now grown into a visible splinter group, though still not a majority, let alone a homogeneous representation.
 Nevertheless, it is to be expected that as time passes, the alternatives to physicalism will become more vocal and will receive more attention and recognition, reaching a critical mass that, at some point, will make ignoring it an impossibility.

-It is at this juncture that I would like to kick in with a philosophical project that, at least potentially, could go beyond mere philosophy and lead to a different practical approach in science and, ultimately, to the understanding of our true and intimate nature of human beings and our place in the universe.
+It is at this juncture that I would like to kick in with a philosophical project that, at least potentially, could go beyond mere philosophy and lead to a different practical approach in science and, ultimately, to the understanding of our true and intimate nature of human beings and the meaning of existence.

 Firstly, the Western philosophy of mind must be more open to its Eastern counterpart.
 The fact that the Asian tradition was mainly a first-person contemplative approach, not a third-person scientific and analytical understanding of reality, doesn’t make it less valuable.
 To the contrary, we must understand it as a necessary complement to the present rationalistic mindset that still affects Western metaphysics.